Guide to Plagiarism, Research and Referencing

 Example Prompt:

 “Here’s my answer on [topic].
 Can you check if it is factual or if I need to make it clearer?
-Do not rewrite the question for me”
+Do not rewrite the question for me.”

-1. Be critical of what GenAI tells you
+5. Be critical of what GenAI tells you

 Don’t take the responses for gospel.
 AI can and will make mistakes!
 These are called hallucinations, which describes the result when GenAI fabricates or generates false information.
 Try it yourself!
 Read its responses and ask yourself, is this true?
-Are the sources it has told me it used credible and real?
+Are the sources it has told me it used real, credible and relevant?
 Is this information different to my learners guide or what I know?
 Just because it sounds convincing, doesn’t mean it is.
 The prompts you use can help reduce the incidence of hallucinations so think carefully about what you are asking it to do.

 Example Prompts: